 8 Factors to Consider When Choosing a Hybrid Cloud Computing Model

-Hybrid clouds can combine the benefits of public and private cloud models to create cloud environments that meets the individual needs of your organization.
-There are many benefits to a hybrid cloud computing solution, but ultimately, you’ll need to consider the factors that might be inherently unique to your needs.
+Hybrid clouds can combine the benefits of public and private cloud models to meet the individual needs of your organization.
+But before choosing a hybrid model, you’ll need to consider the factors that are inherently unique to your needs.

 - 62% say security is the biggest challenge of managing current hybrid IT environments

 - Only 27% are certain their IT organizations currently have adequate resources to manage a hybrid IT environment

 - The top 5 skills cited to better manage hybrid IT environments were: